3amMcspicy/nycbuildings/proposal.md

 Output:

 ### Existing similar webapp:
-https://energy.cusp.nyu.edu/#/ is a heatmap that allows for quick visualization.
-However, the map is displaying data that is calculated to fit their metrics.
-My website will be providing untouched data on water/electricity consumption.
+https://github.com/streamlit/demo-uber-nyc-pickups is a map that allows for quick visualization of the uber pickups in New York City.
+Visually my map would be similar to this.